j19sch/j19sch.github.io/blog/2012/dewt2-becoming-a-context-driven-tester/index.md

 ---

-*This post was originally published [here](https://testingcurve.wordpress.com/2012/11/08/dewt2-becoming-a-context-driven-tester/).*
+*This post was originally published on my old blog.*